-DATE: June 17, 2025 TO: Mayor Martinez and Members of the City Council FROM: Councilmember Jamelia Brown SUBJECT: Develop and Launch a 6-month Pilot Program working- titled, "Clean Richmond" Community Maintenance Crews FINANCIAL IMPACT: The estimated \$190,600 expenditure will require an appropriation from the General Fund or other available funding sources as identified by City staff.
-PREVIOUS COUNCIL ACTION: None.
+DATE: June 24, 2025 то: Mayor Eduardo Martinez and Members of the City Council FROM: Councilmember Jamelia Brown Subject: Develop and Launch a 6-month Pilot Program working- titled, "Clean Richmond" Community Maintenance Crews FINANCIAL IMPACT: General Fund or available funding source identified by staff PREVIOUS COUNCIL ACTION: None known at this time.
 STATEMENT OF THE ISSUE: Across Richmond, particularly in historically underserved neighborhoods, residents have consistently voiced urgent concerns about the persistent accumulation of litter, illegal dumping, graffiti, and unsafe conditions throughout our communities and in neglected public spaces.
 While the City's Public Works team remains dedicated and responsive, the growing volume of day-to-day maintenance demands has stretched available resources thin, limiting the City's ability to address smaller, yet highly visible, issues in a timely and consistent manner.
-RECOMMENDED ACTION: DIRECT staff to identify a funding source, and issue an Request for Proposals (RFP) to identify a nonprofit partner to launch a 6-month pilot program working-titled "Clean Richmond" Community Maintenance Crew, which will hire, train, and deploy Richmond residents to support daily cleanliness, blight reduction, and beautification of public spaces, particularly in underserved neighborhoods, and report back to City Council with quarterly progress updates - Councilmember Jamelia Brown (510-412-2050).
+RECOMMENDED ACTION: DIRECT staff to identify a funding source and issue a Request for Proposals (RFP) to identify a nonprofit partner to launch a 6-month pilot program working-titled "Clean Richmond" Community Maintenance Crew.
+The program will prioritize Transitional Age Youth (TAY) and sunset six months after the start date .
+During the pilot period, staff will hire four full-time equivalent (FTE) positions in Public Works - Councilmember Jamelia Brown (510-